-It allows you to virtually interact with co-workers or employers when in-person meetings aren't possible.
-This makes telecommuting seem much more human, as it helps you feel connected.
-Zoom has become an essential tool for small-, medium-, and large-sized teams that want to keep in touch and continue their daily workflows with minimal disruption - as well as becoming a firm favourite with individuals.
+Make no mistake: Zoom is an essential tool for small-, medium-, and large-sized teams who want to keep in touch and continue their daily workflows with minimal disruption - as well as becoming a firm favourite with individuals, especially around holidays like Thanksgiving in the US and Christmas around the world.

 What is Zoom?

 Zoom is a cloud-based video conferencing service you can use to virtually meet with others - either by video or audio-only or both, all while conducting live chats - and it lets you record those sessions to view later.
-Over half of Fortune 500 companies reportedly used Zoom in 2019.
+Over half of Fortune 500 companies reportedly used Zoom in 2019 and during 2020 it hit even greater heights, racking up 227 per cent growth over the year.

 When people are talking about Zoom, you'll usually hear the following phrases: Zoom Meeting and Zoom Room.
 A Zoom Meeting refers to a video conferencing meeting that's hosted using Zoom.
 You can join these meetings via a webcam or phone.
 Meanwhile, a Zoom Room is the physical hardware setup that lets companies schedule and launch Zoom Meetings from their conference rooms.